JosephLai241/URS/README.md

 To return a raw list of all comments, specify `0` results to be returned from the scrape.

+When exporting raw comments, all top-level comments are listed first, followed by second-level, third-level, etc.

 ***NOTE:*** You cannot specify the number of raw comments returned.
 The program with scrape all comments from the post, which may take a while depending on the post's popularity.

 The file names will follow this format: `"c-POST_TITLE DATE.[FILE_FORMAT]"`